coeneisma/rowcolr/README.md

 #> # ℹ 2 more variables: date <dttm>, character <chr>
 ```

-More on the use of the package can be found in the vignette:
+For more details on using the package, refer to the vignette:
 `vignette("rowcolr")`.